 Interest rate risk is the risk that the value of the received loans may vary due to a change in the market interest rates.
-The financial instrument that exposes the University to interest rate risk is the Overdraft and a short-term loan from Raiffeisen Bank Bulgaria.
+The financial instrument that exposes the University to interest rate risk is the Overdraft from Raiffeisen Bank Bulgaria.